Real-Serious-Games/task-mule/README.md

 For example you might have a task that provision virtual machines.
 Let's call that task *provision-vm*.
 Part of it's config is the name of the VM to provision, etc. Then define another task, for example, called *provision-vms*.
 This task can invoke *provision-vm* for as many VMs as you need, each with it's on custom configuration.

-### Scheduled Tasks

-### Invoking Task-Mule from code

-### Invoking Task-Mule from an automated test

-### Custom initialisation code

-### Bring your own logger

-todo: Give an example using structured-log to output your task results to a database.

-### Custom handling for task success/failure

-### Validation

-### Implementing command line documentation for your script

-todo: This is kind of like reflection.
-Documenting your script and tasks so that users can query it from the command line to work out what it can do and how to use it.
-Really need to be able to query an individual task for what it does.

-### Testing tasks from the command line

-### Testing tasks from Mocha

-## Future Plans

-- Direct support for Gulp plugins in Task-Mule.
-- Install complete Task-Mule tasks directly from npm.
-- More advanced ways of passing configuration between tasks.
-- Pipelines of tasks where one task feeds data into the next.